 The fortified city of Mdina invites you to step inside its sandstone maze and discover all its century-old secrets.

 Frequently asked questions about Mdina

 There are several transport options to get to Mdina – public transport, taxi or self-drive.
 Find more information here.

 Grab the bus line 202, it takes 45 to 60 minutes to reach Mdina.
 Find other transport options from Valletta to Mdina here.

 There aren’t many options when it comes to hotels in Mdina, but there are a few good ones if you manage to secure a room.
 How does it feel like to be in Mdina by night?

 If you use your transport to get to Mdina be aware that parking is limited especially during weekends.
 However, there are some free places to try your luck.
 Find them here.

 Mdina has a population of 243 people who live inside the city walls.

 Rabat’s city centre is just a step away from Mdina, only a five-minute walk from the main gate.
 There are plenty of things to do in both cities!

-Mdina is open every day, including weekends.
-However, some of the attractions might be closed for the weekend.
-Get a list of the best things you can do in Mdina here!
+Mdina is open every day, including weekends, free of admission.
+However, some of the attractions are closed for the weekend.
+Here are the best things you can do in Mdina!